abokalipsis/libx/README.md

 # libx
-Anything which can help to help in software development
+Anything which can help in software development